 Regional staff recommend that Council refuse to approve the Amendments.
-The Amendments facilitate a development concept that results in 56 townhouse units on a site that is currently zoned and designated to support up to 405 units in an appropriate mix of townhouse and apartment units.
 The Amendments to reduce density are not consistent with the PPS, are counter to the intent of the Growth Plan and York Region's approved Official Plan policy direction in respect of intensification, city-building objectives and principles of transit-oriented development.
-The Amendments facilitate a development that does not conform to the YROP-2010 policy direction, which prohibits the approval of an amendment to a local official plan that has the effect of reducing density in areas currently designated for medium or high density.
-Further, Regional council recently reiterated its support for high densities in April 2015.

-The development concept sought through the Amendments is, in staff's opinion, a short term market reaction that does not reflect good planning.
-The current designated and zoned density was approved by the OMB as recently as August 2013, and is representative of the Region's and the City's planned vision for an urban, pedestrian and transit supportive corridor along Highway 7.
-The Amendments would facilitate significantly lower development density on the subject lands that does not reflect this planned vision and the Region's infrastructure investment.
-Once developed, the opportunity for future density on the site is lost.
-For these reasons a longer term view of the Region's centres and corridors and city building objectives leaves no other option but to refuse the Amendments.
+The current permitted uses were approved by the OMB as recently as August 2013 and are representative of the Region's and the City's planned vision for an urban corridor along Highway 7.
+The Amendments would permit the subject lands to be developed at a significantly lower density that does not reflect the highest and best use of the land and infrastructure investment.

+Accordingly, it's staff's opinion that Regional Council should refuse to approve the Amendments.
+The concept of development sought through the Amendments is, in staff's opinion, a market reaction and does not reflect the principles of good planning.
+Taking a longer term view of the Region's centres and corridors and city building objectives leaves no other option.